 Hi Joe.
 Thanks for taking the time out of your busy teaching and playing schedule for this interview.
 Firstly, when did you get the drumming bug?
 Did you always know you wanted to drum?

 I certainly didn’t always know I wanted to be a drummer.
 Like most kids I was really in to pop music growing up.
 I’d sing along to anything and everything.
 Looking back I’m sure it was some pretty choice stuff!
 The bug for drumming came a little later.
 I was having clarinet lessons and it must have been pretty obvious to my parents I wasn’t taking to it.
 They threw the dice one last time with drums.
 I thought of myself as pretty poorly coordinated – anyone who has seen me dance can vouch for that!
-But as soon as I had enough understanding to be able to play along to my favourite albums, I’d spend every night after school doing just that.
+But as soon as I had enough understanding to play with favourite albums I’d spend every night doing just that.
 It all came from there really!

 What’s your current kit set up?

 I’m lucky to have a few options at the moment but the kit that probably best represents me is my Ludwig SE Element Downbeat kit.
 The sizes are 20″, 12″ and 14″, so quite small.
 But it’s still full bodied when tuned low and has that vintage Ludwig sound that I love.
 My current cymbal set up is 14″ Zildjian Mastersound hi-hats, 19″ Paiste 2002 crash, 17″ Paiste 2002 thin crash and a 20″ Bosphorus traditional ride.

 Is there anything you want to add in the future?

 Well I’ve just added a Ludwig 14″x6.5″ aluminium supraphonic snare which I’m loving.
 It sounds great in a variety of tunings and is so responsive even at a really low velocity.
 It’s no surprise that it’s the most recorded snare in history.